-Eric Johnson is a corporate and commercial lawyer with experience in corporate finance, mergers and acquisitions, and real estate.
+Eric Johnson is Miller Thomson's Managing Partner in Saskatchewan (Regina and Saskatoon offices) and is a member of the Firm's Executive Committee.
+Eric is a corporate and commercial lawyer with experience in corporate finance, mergers and acquisitions, and real estate.
 Eric strives to provide clients with strategic and practical advice in relation to commercial transactions, financing arrangements, corporate reorganizations, shareholder agreements, and general business issues.

 Eric works in a variety of industries, including banking & finance, real estate, and agriculture.
 Eric is the National Co-Leader of Miller Thomson's Agribusiness and Food Production Industry Group, alongside Carol VandenHoek from the firm's Guelph office.
 Miller Thomson is recognized by Chamber and Partners as the only Band 1 law firm in Canada in the category of Agribusiness: Agriculture & Food Products.